chesh27/RoboND-Perception-Project/README.md

 Results:
 - I was able to identify and correctly label 3 out of 3 objects in the first world, 4 out of 5 in the second and 8/8 in the third world
+- The project Writeup contains a detailed account of the results including images of the labeled tabletop objects.

 # Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace.
 This can be created by: